Cray-HPE/docs-csm/install/re-installation.md

    poweroff
    ```

-The process is now done, the NCNs are ready for a new deployment.
+The process is now done; the NCNs are ready for a new deployment.

 ## Configure DNS

-If `ncn-m001` is being used to prepare the USB LiveCD, remove the Kubernetes IP addresses from `/etc/resolv.conf` and add a
+If `ncn-m001` is being used to prepare the USB LiveCD, then remove the Kubernetes IP addresses from `/etc/resolv.conf` and add a
 valid external DNS server.

-## Check Disk Space
+## Check disk space

-If `ncn-m001` is being used to prepare the USB LiveCD, ensure there is enough free disk space for the CSM tar archive to be
+If `ncn-m001` is being used to prepare the USB LiveCD, then ensure that there is enough free disk space for the CSM tar archive to be
 downloaded and unpacked.

 ## Next topic